Evo Morales: Personality and personal life

-Morales' unorthodox behavior contrasts with the usual manners of dignitaries and other political leaders in Latin America.
+Morales' unorthodox behavior contrasts with the usual manners of dignitaries and other political leaders in South America.
 During speeches he made use of personal stories and anecdotes, and used coca as a political symbol, wearing a coca leaf garland around his neck and a hat with coca leaves in it when speaking to crowds of supporters.
-Following his election, he wore striped jumpers rather than the suits typically worn by politicians.
+Following his election, he wore striped jumpers (sweaters) rather than the suits typically worn by politicians.
 It became a symbol of Morales, with copies of it selling widely in Bolivia.

 On 4 July 2018, Morales underwent emergency surgery at a private clinic in La Paz in order to remove a tumor.

 Influence and legacy

 Morales has been described as "the most famous Bolivian ever", whose personality has become "fixed in the global imagination".
-Morales' government has been seen as part of the pink tide of left-leaning Latin American governments, becoming particularly associated with the hard left current of Venezuela and Cuba.
+Morales' government has been seen as part of the pink tide of left-leaning South American governments, becoming particularly associated with the hard left current of Venezuela and Cuba.
 It has been praised for its pro-socialist stance among the international left, who have taken an interest in Bolivia under his leadership as a "political laboratory" or "a living workshop" for the development of an alternative to capitalism.
 Domestically, Morales' support base has been among Bolivia's poor and indigenous communities.
 For these communities, who had felt marginalized in Bolivian politics for decades, Morales "invokes a sense of dignity and destiny" in a way that no other contemporary politician has done.
 He has received the support of many democratic socialists and social democrats, as well as sectors of Bolivia's liberal movement, who have been critical of Morales but favored him over the right-wing opposition.

 Based on interviews conducted among Bolivians in 2012, John Crabtree and Ann Chaplin described the previous years of Morales' rule with the observation that: "for many—perhaps most—Bolivians, this was a period when ordinary people felt the benefits of policy in ways that had not been the case for decades, if ever."
 Crabtree and Chaplin added that Morales' administration had made "important changes... that will probably be difficult to reverse", including poverty reduction, the removal of some regional inequalities, and side-lining of some previously dominant political actors in favor of others who had been encouraged and enabled by his government.